 C. Write a Java program to print the area and perimeter of a circle.
 2. Use of Operators a.
 Write a Java program to add two binary numbers. b.
 WriteaJavaprogramtoconvertadecimalnumbertobinarynumberandviceversa. c.
-Write a Java program to reverse a string.
+Write a Java program to reverse a string. write a sava program to reverse a samig.
 3. Java Data Types a.
 Write a Java program to count the letters, spaces, numbers and other characters of an input string. b.
 Implement a Java function that calculates the sum of digits for a given char array consisting of the digits '0' to '9'.
 The function should return the digit sum as a long value. c.
 Find the smallest and largest element from the array 4.
 Methods and Constructors a.
 Designed a class SortData that contains the method asec() and desc(). b.
-Designed a class that demonstrates the use of constructor and destructor. c.
-Write a java program to demonstrate the implementation of abstract class.
-5. Inheritance a.
+Designed a class that demonstrates the use of constructor and destructor.
+C. Write a java program to demonstrate the implementation of abstract class.
+Inheritance 5. a.
 Write a java program to implement single level inheritance. b.
 Write a java program to implement method overriding C. Write a java program to implement multiple inheritance.
 6. Packages and Arrays a.
 Create a package, Add the necessary classes and import the package in java class. b.
 Write a java program to add two matrices and print the resultant matrix.
-C. Write a java program for multiplying two matrices and print the product for the same.
-7. Vectors and Multithreading a.
+C. Write a java program for multiplying two matrices and print the product for the same. , 7.
+Vectors and Multithreading a.
 Write a java program to implement the vectors. b.
 Write a java program to implement thread life cycle.
 C. Write a java program to implement multithreading.
 8. File Handling a.
 Write a java program to open a file and display the contents in the consolewindow. b.
 Write a java program to copy the contents from one file to other file.
-C. Write a java program to read the student data from user and store it in the file. .
-The a just program to read the stadent data from doct and store it in the me.
+C. Write a java program to read the student data from user and store it in the file.

-9. GUI and Exception Handling a.
-Design an AWT program to print the factorial for an input value. b.
-Design an AWT program to perform various string operations like reverse string, string concatenation etc. C. Write a java program to implement exception handling.
+9. GUI and Exception Handling

+a.
+Design an AWT program to print the factorial for an input value.

+b.
+Design an AWT program to perform various string operations like reverse string,

+string concatenation etc.

+C. Write a java program to implement exception handling.

 10. GUI Programming.

-10. a.
-GUI Programming.
-Design an AWT application that contains the interface to add student information and Design an AWT application that contains the interface to add student information and a.
-Design an AWT application that contains the interface to add student information and display the same.
+a.
+Design an AWT application that contains the interface to add student information and

+display the same

+display the same.

+b.
+Design a calculator based on AWT application.

+b. c. • •

 - T1.
-Programming with Java E. Balagurusamy, TMH - T2.Murach's beginning Java with Net Beans Joel Murach, Michael Urban, SPD
+Programming with Java E. Balagurusamy, TMH - T2.
+Murach's beginning Java with Net Beans Joel Murach, Michael Urban, SPD